 - Make it personal

 Write a survey as if it’s a conversation between you and your respondents.
-Hence, use first-person pronouns to make your surveys feel more personal and customer-centric.
-Then, stick with simple and specific language to better connect with respondents.
-Simply put, write your questions as if you’d use them in a conversation with consumers.
+For example, use first-person pronouns to make your surveys feel more personal and customer-centric.
+In addition, stick with simple and specific language to better connect with respondents.
+Simply put, write your questions as you’d use them in a conversation with consumers.

 - Make it engaging